Plaster: Cement plaster

-Cement plaster is a mixture of suitable plaster, sand, Portland cement and water which is normally applied to masonry interiors and exteriors to achieve a smooth surface.
+Cement plaster is a mixture of suitable plaster, sand, Portland cement, and water, which is applied to masonry interiors and exteriors to achieve a smooth surface.
 Interior surfaces sometimes receive a final layer of gypsum plaster.
-Walls constructed with stock bricks are normally plastered while face brick walls are not plastered.
-Various cement-based plasters are also used as proprietary spray fireproofing products.
+Walls constructed with stock bricks are normally plastered, while face brick walls are not.
+Various cement plasters are used as proprietary spray fireproofing products.
 These usually use vermiculite as lightweight aggregate.
-Heavy versions of such plasters are also in use for exterior fireproofing, to protect LPG vessels, pipe bridges and vessel skirts.
+Heavy versions of such plasters are used for exterior fireproofing to protect LPG vessels, pipe bridges, and vessel skirts.

-Cement plaster was first introduced in America around 1909 and was often called by the generic name adamant plaster after a prominent manufacturer of the time.
-The advantages of cement plaster noted at that time were its strength, hardness, quick setting time and durability.
+Cement plaster was first introduced in America around 1909 and was often called adamant plaster after a prominent manufacturer of the time.
+The advantages of cement plaster noted at that time were its strength, hardness, quick setting time, and durability.

 Heat-resistant plaster

-Heat-resistant plaster is a building material used for coating walls and chimney breasts and for use as a fire barrier in ceilings.
-Its purpose is to replace conventional gypsum plasters in cases where the temperature can get too high for gypsum plaster to stay on the wall or ceiling.
+Heat-resistant plaster is a building material used for coating walls and chimney breasts, and for use as a fire barrier in ceilings.
+It replaces conventional gypsum plasters in cases where the temperature can get too high for gypsum plaster to stay on the wall or ceiling.

-An example of a heat-resistant plaster composition is a mixture of Portland cement, gypsum, lime, exfoliated insulating aggregate (perlite and vermiculite or mica), phosphate shale, and small amounts of adhesive binder (such as Gum karaya), and a detergent agent (such as sodium dodecylbenzene sulfonate).
+An example of a heat-resistant plaster composition is a mixture of Portland cement, gypsum, lime, exfoliated insulating aggregate (e.g., perlite and vermiculite, or mica), phosphate shale, adhesive binder (such as Gum karaya), and a detergent (such as sodium dodecylbenzene sulfonate).